Alright, ladies. I did it. I examined and completely overhauled my makeup collection.

 Tarte Amazonian Clay 12-hour Blush in Fearless, $26 – This is a newer color and it has a bit more warmth and peachiness to it.
 Great color for all seasons and most skintones.

-Beautycounter Color Contour Matte Bronzer No. 1, $36 – Fantastic bronzer.
+Beautycounter Bronzer, $39 – Fantastic bronzer.
 Not a bit of orange, and great for contouring cheekbones.
 Gives a lovely warmth to the skin without looking too “tan.”

 Beautycounter Powder Brush, $36 – Applies blush without it looking too heavy-handed, and blends well.
 The individual hairs don’t fall out either, which is a must.